opentofu/opentofu/website/README.md

-# OpenTF Documentation
+# OpenTofu Documentation

-This directory contains the portions of [the OpenTF website](https://placeholderplaceholderplaceholder.io/) that pertain to the core functionality, excluding providers and the overall configuration.
+This directory contains the portions of [the OpenTofu website](https://opentofu.org) that pertain to the core functionality, excluding providers and the overall configuration.

 ## Suggesting Changes

-You can [submit an issue](https://github.com/opentffoundation/opentf/issues/new/choose) with documentation requests or submit a pull request with suggested changes.
+You can [submit an issue](https://github.com/opentofu/opentofu/issues/new/choose) with documentation requests or submit a pull request with suggested changes.

-Click **Edit this page** at the bottom of any OpenTF website page to go directly to the associated markdown file in GitHub.
+Click **Edit this page** at the bottom of any OpenTofu website page to go directly to the associated markdown file in GitHub.

 ## Validating Content